ebay-hlt/mosesdecoder/README.md

 `scp -r moses-regression-tests gridmaster:~/src/`

+You can also skip the above two steps and use pramathur's regression test directory here:

+`/vol/sdvol02/pramathur/src/moses-ebay/moses-regression-tests`

-Then, inside mosesdecoder directory run the regression tests
+Once the regression tests directory is on cluster, hop inside the mosesdecoder directory and run the regression tests

 `./compile.sh --with-regtest=~/src/moses-regression-tests --full`